Blazemeter/taurus/site/dat/docs/Mocha.md

 });

 ```
-**Note**: When using Selenium Webdriver api, be aware than it uses async behavior with it's commands.
+**Note**: When using Selenium Webdriver api, be aware that it uses async behavior with its commands.
 For example, command `driver.get` will return a promise, which will be resolved only when webdriver fully loads page.

 ## Supported file types: